LoveDoLove/cloudflare-smart-tools/cf-smart-cache/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Contributing

+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

-Contributions are welcome!
-Please fork the repo and submit a pull request, or open an issue for suggestions.
+If you have a suggestion that would make this better, please fork the repo and create a pull request.
+You can also simply open an issue with the tag "enhancement".
+Don't forget to give the project a star!
+Thanks again!

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)